Campus Life

 Necessary Documents (for obtaining the "Dependent" status for your family)

-- Application Form "for Certificate of Eligibility (Dependent)": (EXCEL)
+• Application Form "for Certificate of Eligibility (Dependent)" (EXCEL)

-One application per person is required. - Photo (40mm x 30mm, no hat and nothing in the background)
+• Photo (40mm x 30mm, no hat and nothing in the background)

-- A stamped addressed envelope (return envelope)
+• A stamped self-addressed envelope (return envelope)

-Write your address in Japan and your name and put a 404-yen stamp (for a registered mail) on the surface of a standard-sized envelope. - Document(s) proving the relationship between you and the applicants (the family member) such as a marriage certificate and a birth certificate is required.
+Write your address in Japan and your name and put a 434-yen stamp (for a registered mail) on the surface of a standard-sized envelope.

-- Copy of your family member's passport
+• Copy of your family member's passport

-- Your Certificate of Enrollment
+• Your Certificate of Enrollment

-- Documents that prove your ability to cover your family's expenses while in Japan
+• Documents that prove your ability to cover your family's expenses while in Japan

-- ⅰ Your Certificate of Bank Balance or copy of your bank book record (all pages).
+• ⅰ Your Certificate of Bank Balance or copy of your bank book record (all pages).

-- ⅱ Remittance certificate (if applicable)
+• ⅱ Remittance certificate (if applicable)

 Bringing Your Family (within 90 days)